ez-aem/aem-site-template-tailwind/theme/README.md

-# Site Theme
+# Standard Tailwind Site Theme

-This is the theme of the standard site template for Adobe Experience Manager (AEM).

-This theme can be modified to customize the visual appearance of sites created from the standard site template.
+This theme is an opinionated version of the [Adobe standard site template for Adobe Experience Manager (AEM)](https://github.com/adobe/aem-site-template-standard).
+It is implemented with Tailwind, Parcel and PostCSS instead of SCSS and Webpack.
+It also implements the Wireframe demo styling separately from the theme files, for easily removal.
+It is setup with TypeScript, ESLint and Prettier to ensure code quality and conformity.
+Additionally, the AEM Float based grid has been replaced with a CSS Based grid which dramatically reduces - 600% less - the amount of code shipped to implement the grid.

 ## Structure